[This article was originally published on February 24, 2010. The links were updated on June 20, 2018.]

 Jan Warner and Jan Collins.
 Next Steps: A Practical Guide to Planning for the Best Half of Your Life.
 Quill Driver Books.
 Fresno, CA. 2009.
 255 pages.

-Available on Amazon (click on book to order)
+Available on Amazon (click to order)

 Aging endangers many things we take for granted when we're younger: health, assets, family harmony and personal autonomy.
 In order to avoid threats to any of these, it is important to develop a plan for the future now.
 Next Steps offers practical advice to help Baby Boomers or older Americans prepare for whatever may come their way.